MariaAma/MariaAma/README.md

-Hi, I'm Maria.
+#Hi, I'm Maria.

-Welcome to my GitHub profile.
-Here you'll find a collection of my projects, where I combine analytical skills with code to create impactful solutions.
+##Welcome to my GitHub profile.
+Here you'll find a collection of my projects, where I combine my mathematics background with coding to create impactful solutions.

 ## 👩‍💻 Languages:
 <div >